John Clench: Death, monument and epitaph

-The soul lives ever in God's citadel.")
+JULIE 1597."
 The figure of the judge in scarlet robe and ermine-lined mantle supports himself as if in life, with open eyes, on his left elbow.
 He wears the coif, and a square cap, and (formerly) had a scroll in his hand.
-In front of the tomb-chest, at a lower level, reposes the figure of Katheryn Clench, the judge's wife, in a similar position to her husband, her elbow on an embroidered cushion to support her head, and a book in the right hand.
+In front of the tomb-chest, at a lower level, reposes the figure of Margerie Clench, the judge's daughter-in-law, in a similar position, her elbow on an embroidered cushion to support her head, and a book in the right hand.
 "She wears a 'French hood', with pendant liripipe, in front of which the hair is drawn up or stiffened on supports in a sort of puff.
 The gown is well extended at the hips, and the sleeves set in with a puff at the shoulder."
-Four sons and eight daughters are shown as kneeling mourners beside the judge: beside his wife only two boys and three girls appear.
+Four sons and eight daughters are shown as kneeling mourners beside the judge: beside his daughter-in-law only two boys and three girls appear.

 The wall panel above the monument displays heraldry for Clench, and two impalements showing Clench impaling quarterly arms for Barker (of Ipswich).
 This probably denotes that the monument was set up by Thomas Clench, the judge's eldest son and heir, to whose first marriage this impalement refers.
 It is recorded that in November 1624, on the very day that the judge's son Thomas died, the right arm fell off the judge's effigy.